nasudadada/hello-nasubeemax/README.md

 # hello-nasubeemax

-Hello, I am Nasubee Max.
+Hello, I am Nasubeemax.
 I do not protect your health.

 ## Overview
 hello-nasubeemax is a voice dialogue application designed to help you organize your thoughts by capturing your spoken words.
 Utilizing advanced voice recognition and natural language processing technologies, this app serves as a supportive companion for daily reflections and thought organization.
 Currently under development, hello-nasubeemax aims to offer a seamless and intuitive user experience.